SolRaiseLaunchpad/presale-core/README.md

 # SOLRAISE - Solana Token Sale Contract

+SolRaise is the go-to platform for launching and participating in IDOs on the blazing fast Solana blockchain.
+Empowering projects to raise capital and investors to discover the next big thing, SolRaise provides a seamless and secure environment for token launches.
+Join us in shaping the future of decentralized finance (DeFi) with SolRaise.

-Smart contract designed for facilitating the sale of SPL tokens with additional features, including a presale mechanism and allocation tickets.
+We've published our smart contract that is designed for facilitating the sale of SPL tokens with additional features, including a presale mechanism and allocation tickets.
 The contract is built using the Anchor framework.

 Website: https://solraise.xyz